KAiffff/Metacrafters-assessments/ETH+AVAX - Module 2/README.md

 # React Metacrafters ATM

 This is a simple React component for a Metacrafters ATM application.
-It allows users to connect their MetaMask wallet, view their account balance, deposit and withdraw ETH, check the owner's name and a simple calculator with limited operations.
+It allows users to connect their MetaMask wallet, view their account balance, deposit and withdraw ETH, check the owner's name, view thier transactions history and a simple calculator with limited operations.

 ## Requirements